 Setting Description Disable SPI Firewall The Stateful Packet Inspection (SPI) firewall protects your network and computers against attacks and intrusions.
 A stateful packet firewall carefully inspects incoming traffic packets, looking for known exploits such as malformed, oversized, or out-of-sequence packets.
 The firewall should be disabled only in special circumstances, such as when you are troubleshooting application issues.
 Default DMZ Server This feature is sometimes helpful when you are using some online games and videoconferencing.
 Be careful when using this feature because it makes the firewall security less effective.
-See the following section, Setting Up a Default DMZ Server.
-Respond to Ping on Internet WAN Port If you want the wireless router to respond to a ping from the Internet, select this check box.
+See the following section, Configuring Static Routes.
+Respond to Ping on Internet Port If you want the wireless router to respond to a ping from the Internet, select this check box.
 This should be used only as a diagnostic tool, since it allows your wireless router to be discovered.
 Do not select this check box unless you have a specific reason to do so.

-Setting Description MTU Size (in bytes) The normal MTU (Maximum Transmit Unit) value for most Ethernet networks is 1500 bytes, or 1492 Bytes for PPPoE connections.
+MTU Size (in bytes) The normal MTU (Maximum Transmit Unit) value for most Ethernet networks is 1500 bytes, or 1492 Bytes for PPPoE connections.
 For some ISPs you might need to reduce the MTU.
 This is rarely required, and should not be done unless you are sure it is necessary for your ISP connection.
 See "Changing the MTU Size" on page 6-6.
-NAT Filtering Network Address Translation (NAT) determines how the router processes inbound traffic.
-Secured NAT provides a secured firewall to protect the computers on the LAN from attacks from the Internet, but might prevent some Internet games, point-to-point applications, or multimedia applications from functioning.
-Open NAT provides a much less secured firewall, but allows almost all Internet applications to function.